C&H® Sugar Holiday Cookie Swap

 Send out invitations.

-Use our charming Invitations that you can personalize and print.
-Mail them out a month before your cookie exchange to give your guests plenty of time to schedule the event and do their baking.
+Mail invitations out a month before your cookie exchange to give your guests plenty of time to schedule the event and do their baking.

 Keep your guest list to a manageable number—large enough to enjoy an interesting variety of cookies, but not so large that you and your guests feel overwhelmed.
 Between eight and twelve people is about right.